vynnydev/proffy_nlw2/README.md

 # and set with YOUR environment variables.
 $ cp .env.example .env

-# Start the services with docker-compose
-$ docker-compose up -d

-# Once the services are running, run the migrations
-$ yarn typeorm migration:run

 # Well done, project is started!```

 ## 🤔 How to contribute